 Our campuses are located in downtown Toronto, so you’ll have access to top employers for field education and networking opportunities.

-Our first student residence is set to open in the fall of 2016 at Front and Cherry streets in the West Don Lands neighbourhood .
-Read more about our newest facility at georgebrown.ca/residence.
+Our first student residence, The George, opened in September 2016 at Front and Cherry streets in the West Don Lands neighbourhood .
+Learn more about our newest facility at georgebrown.ca/residence.

 Instructors with industry experience

 Our faculty help sharpen technical skills and also develop the important people skills needed to succeed in the workplace.
 Many of our faculty have industry experience and pass that real-world knowledge on to their students.